Chicago's "playscapes": Changing how we use parks

 The Way it Was

 Chicago’s first wave of park construction happened in the late 1800s and early 1900s.
-Grant Park, Jackson Park, Washington Park, Garfield Park, Humboldt Park, Douglas Park and Lincoln Park formed a green necklace surrounding the city.
+Grant Park, Jackson Park, Washington Park, Garfield Park, Humboldt Park, Douglas Park and Lincoln Park formed a ribbon of green surrounding the city.
 These parks were divided into a series of smaller parks—or rooms—within the larger one to create a sense of calm.
 They provided peaceful, quiet areas to enjoy the outdoors and escape the din of the surrounding city.

 From Passive to Active